 Sounds True created The Self-Acceptance Project to find out.

 The Self-Acceptance Project was created to offer you insights, practices, and strategies for living with a sense of your own fundamental worthiness.
-In this 12-week free video series, you’ll hear from a wide variety of thinkers and teachers as they share their stories and wisdom about self-acceptance, including:
+In this free video series, you’ll hear from a wide variety of thinkers and teachers as they share their stories and wisdom about self-acceptance, including:

 |Kristin Neff||Harville Hendrix||Geneen Roth||Friedemann Schaub||Jay Earley||Karla McLaren||Parker Palmer||Cheri Huber||Brené Brown||Tara Brach||Kelly McGonigal||Robert A. Masters|